 2. Kindness first

-COVID-19 may have rocked our world – but it’s something nearly all of humanity is going through together.
-I’ve been so impressed and moved by the simple acts of kindness I’ve seen from friends, family, and even strangers on the Internet.
+COVID-19 may have rocked our world – but it’s something nearly all of humanity went through together.
+I was so impressed and moved by the simple acts of kindness I saw from friends, family, and even strangers on the Internet.
 When you focus on the good, the good gets better.
 When you look outside yourself and serve someone else, your problems seem to matter a lot less.

 Of course, kindness goes beyond just giving someone a compliment or writing a thank-you note.
 Sometimes, kindness means fighting for change and speaking up against injustice.

 Make it a point to always be kind.
-You never know what someone else is going through – especially during these trying times.
+You never know what someone else is going through.
 Be generous on every occasion.
 I promise you’ll never regret it.

 3. You decide how you spend your time (and who you spend it with)